 - Energy economy & heat retention

-From July 1st 2014 any “series” manufactured structural metal components or kits that are either made in the UK or imported, and to which a harmonised European standard applies, must comply with the CPR & CE marking requirements.
-The harmonised European standard that applies to structural metalwork is BS EN 1090-1:2009 +A1:2011 and it is a criminal offence to supply structural metalwork after the 1st of July 2014 unless it conforms to this standard and carries a legitimate CE mark.
+From July 1st 2014 it was necessary for any “series” manufactured structural metal components or kits that were either made in the UK or imported, and to which a harmonised European standard applies, to comply with the CPR & CE marking requirements.
+From January 1st 2021 the CE mark for structural metalwork is replaced by the UKCA mark in mainland Britain and supplemented by a UKNI mark in Northern Ireland.
+The harmonised European standard that applies to structural metalwork is BS EN 1090-1:2009 +A1:2011 and it has been a criminal offence to supply structural metalwork after the 1st of July 2014 unless it conforms to this standard and carries a legitimate approved mark.

 A second piece of legislation was introduced in 2013 to allow the Construction Products Regulation to be enforced by the Trading Standards authority, which has the power to stop a business from trading and also to withdraw any products supplied after July 1st 2014, until the company has shown that it complies with the Regulation.
 This will be costly for any businesses that are discovered not to be complying with the law because they may need to cease trading during the long period needed to implement BS EN 1090-1.
 The company will also have to carry the cost of product recalls and fines.
 In severe cases Directors may also be imprisoned.

-Who needs to comply with CE marking of structural metal?
+Who needs to comply with UKCA & UKNI marking of structural metal?